matuteiglesias/journal/content/Teaching/2025-02-27_Developed_MLP-Based_Autoencoder_for_Census_Data.md

 - **Thesis Development**: Outlined a structured thesis proposal focusing on optimizing the MLP-based autoencoder for socioeconomic data, including core research questions and objectives.

 ### Achievements:
-- Established a comprehensive framework for the MLP-based autoencoder, including model selection, training, optimization, and evaluation strategies.
+- Established a comprehensive framework for the MLP-based autoencoder, including model selection, training, [[optimization]], and evaluation strategies.
 - Developed a timeline of key developments in autoencoders, enhancing the thesis's historical context.
 - Explored the relationship between PCA and autoencoders, providing insights into their extensions and relevance.